WHAT IS IMPETIGO?

 - Insects bite or poison ivy.

-- Crowded conditions -impetigo easily spreads in schools and child care settings.
+- Crowded conditions -impetigo easily spreads in schools and childcare settings.

-- Broken skin -the bacteria that cause impetigo may enter through a small skin injury,insects bite or rash
+- Broken skin -the bacteria that cause impetigo may enter through a small skin injury, insects bite, or rash

 - Age -mainly it occurs in children ages 2 to 5.

-Generally heal without scaring,rarely complications include:
+Generally, the rashes heal without scaring, rare complications include: